Modeling Student Learning with 3.8 Million Program Traces: Experiments

-\paragraph{Generalization In-Distribution} As shown in Figure \ref{fig:behavior-last} (first row), for students and titles that were seen separately during training (but not together), the \all model generates final programs that are more similar (BLEU) to the ground truth than the \synthetic model and comparable to the \last model.
+\paragraph{Generalization In-Distribution} As shown in Figure \ref{fig:behavior-last} (first row), for students and titles that were seen separately during training (but not together), the \all model generates final programs that are more similar (BLEU ) to the ground truth than the \synthetic model and comparable to the \last model.
 However, the \all model results in higher diversity between generated last programs (lower self-BLEU score) than both the \last and \synthetic models.
 These results hold even when we control for the number of tokens (\alldownsampled and \syntheticdownsampled), suggesting that training on traces can leader to stronger and richer final program states.

 \paragraph{Generalization Out-of-Distribution} The second and third rows in Figure~\ref{fig:behavior-last} present results analyzing the generated final programs for splits where either the student or trace title was unseen.
 These results reveal how models leverage student IDs and titles: for example, knowing the student ID leads models to generate programs with the correct timestamp years, while knowing the title (\eg \texttt{rose}) is sufficient for using the appropriate colors in graphical programs.
-We observe that BLEU significantly drops across all models for the \seenstudentunseenprogram split; thus, despite models' natural language pretraining (prior to training on \pc), generalization is still difficult.\footnote{We hypothesize that this is likely due to many trace titles not reflecting program semantics (\eg \texttt{somethingforclass}), as we observed qualitatively that titles in this split that \emph{do} reflect program semantics (\eg \texttt{spike function} result in uniformally high BLEU scores, suggesting some degree of generalization.}
+We observe that BLEU significantly drops across all models for the \seenstudentunseenprogram split; thus, despite models' natural language pretraining (prior to training on \pc), generalization is still difficult.
+However, we observed that titles in this split that \emph{do} reflect program semantics (\eg \texttt{spike function}) result in uniformally high BLEU scores, suggesting some degree of OOD generalization.

 \paragraph{Student Edit Behavior} Finally, we ask if generated program traces reflect students' \textit{edit} behavior.
 Figure \ref{fig:behavior-edit} shows that goal backtracking in generated traces from the \all model are indeed correlated with ground truth metrics, but this correlation slightly decreases when the student is unseen.
 This suggests that title and student ID \textit{both} play a role in determining whether there is backtracking from the final program in the trace.
 We also see in the rightmost scatter plot that the correlation of degree of backtracking between generated and ground truth traces is higher for titles that are more frequent in the training data (\eg \tracetitle{scene}).
 As expected, the \synthetic model only shows high correlation for the ``small addition'' types of edits, which are the only kind it sees during training.